Debojit-D/arora_summer_school/README.md

 ### 2. Gravity Compensation Task

 **Description**:
-Implement a torque-based gravity compensation controller, allowing the robot to be moved freely by hand with minimal resistance from the motors.
+Use a torque-based gravity compensation controller, allowing the robot to be moved freely by hand with minimal resistance from the motors.
 You will also compute and publish the end-effector pose using forward kinematics (either via KDL or manual DH-based method).

 📖 [Detailed Instructions](docs/task_2_gravity_compensation.md)